NBA Playoff Predictions

 Before we start creating visualizations, there are a few things we need to set up.

-Since the $2023$ playoffs are still ongoing, let's split our data into $2$ DataFrames
+Since the $2023$ playoffs are still ongoing, let's split our data into $2$ DataFrames: past_data and current_data.
+We will only use past_data for now.

 past_data = data[data["Season"] < 2023]